Please wait while we process your payment

 From the beginning of Chapter X through Douglass’s fight with Covey

 Douglass arrives at Covey’s farm on January 1, 1833, and he is forced to work in the fields for the first time.
 His first task is to guide a team of unbroken oxen.
 The oxen are uncooperative, and Douglass barely escapes with his life.
 Finding that Douglass has failed, Covey orders him to take off his clothes and receive punishment.
 When Douglass does not respond, Covey rushes at him, tears his clothing off, and whips him repeatedly.
 Covey continues to whip Douglass almost weekly, usually as punishment for Douglass’s supposed “awkwardness.”

-Covey’s slaves must work in the fields during all the daylight hours, with few breaks for meals.
-Unlike most slave owners, Covey often works in the fields with his slaves.
-He also has a habit of sneaking up on the slaves by crawling through the cornfield in an attempt to catch them resting.
-Because of this behavior, the slaves call him “the snake.”
+The people Covey enslaves must work in the fields during all the daylight hours, with few breaks for meals.
+Unlike most slave owners, Covey often works in the fields with enslaved people.
+He also has a habit of sneaking up on the workers by crawling through the cornfield in an attempt to catch them resting.
+Because of this behavior, the enslaved people call him “the snake.”

 Covey behaves deceitfully even in regard to his religion.
 His excessive piety seems designed to convince himself that he is a faithful man, even though he is guilty of blatant sins such as adultery.
-Covey owns one slave named Caroline whom he bought to be a “breeder.”
-Covey has hired a married man to sleep with Caroline every night so that she will produce more slaves for Covey to own.
+Covey enslaves a woman named Caroline as a “breeder," to give birth to more people for Covey to own.